turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   causal explanation more precise.
 - Make mechanisms do explanatory work.
 Do not write a generic social-psychological answer and merely attach Culture Mechanics labels to it.
+- Consult the analogy inventory proactively when a listed model sharpens reasoning, even if the user did not request an analogy.
+Use it as a controlled scaffold: identify its target, map only the relevant relations, draw only its licensed inference, and test its limits or counterexamples.
+Pair it with the construct's primary source; surface the analogy only when it helps the reader.
+Resemblance is not evidence and does not redefine the construct.
 - Separate individual processing, interpersonal signalling, institutional organization, and emergent collective-field effects when the case spans them.
+- Keep cultural interoperability and subjecthood absorption independent.
+Do not infer fusion from common meaning or high synchrony alone, and do not infer society-wide interoperability from intense local coherence.
+Use *clockwork coordination*, not *clockwork synchronization*; distinguish bounded laser synchronization from generalized and jurisdictionalized laser synchronization.
 - Classify ideological symbols by function rather than material form or religious versus secular origin.
 Treat performance, absence, imposition, and attributed labels as possible routes to target legibility.
 Do not infer a carrier's private